13816576524/learngit/readme.txt

-hello git welcome to china
+hello git welcome to china thank you